pocketsizefund/pocketsizefund/README.md

 **pocketsizefund** holds the main resources for the fund platform including data pipelines, model tooling, trading engine, and frontend resources.

+## Goals

+> Make money and learn things 💡

+Accountability for these goals is enforced by:

+1. **Publishing performance** on a regular, automated basis
+2. **Write whitepapers** for every significant initiative

 ## Development

 Here are some places to get started: